-The draft CACM Guideline defines a Remedial Action as a measure applied by a TSO in order to maintain Operational Security.
+The CACM Guideline defines a Remedial Action as any measure applied by a TSO or several TSOs, manually or automatically, in order to maintain Operational Security.
 Remedial Actions serve, in particular, to fulfil the (N-1)-Criterion and to maintain Operational Security Limits.
 It must be understood as Remedial Actions being mainly dedicated to Normal and Alert States whereas System Defence Plan measures are to be used specifically in Emergency State when (N-1)-Criterion and Operational Security Limits are already violated.